Sign Up

 Best for: Technical teams wanting open-source, self-hosted automation.

 n8n is a leading open-source workflow automation platform that can be self-hosted for complete control and zero per-execution costs.
+There is also a cloud offering for teams that prefer convenience.

 Verdict: Excellent for technical teams that prioritize control, privacy, or cost efficiency at scale.